LibreQoE/LibreQoS/docs/v1.5/Quickstart/configuration.md

 Then, if using Bifrost/XDP set `use_xdp_bridge = true` under that same `[bridge]` section.
 If you're not sure whether you need this, we recommend to leave it as `false`.

 - Set downlink_bandwidth_mbps and uplink_bandwidth_mbps to match the bandwidth in Mbps of your network's upstream / WAN internet connection.
 The same can be done for generated_pn_download_mbps and generated_pn_upload_mbps.
-- enp1s0f2 would be the interface facing your core router (or bridged internal network if your network is bridged)
+- to_internet would be the interface facing your edge router and the broader internet
-- enp1s0f1 would be the interface facing your edge router
+- to_network would be the interface facing your core router (or bridged internal network if your network is bridged)

 Note: If you find that traffic is not being shaped when it should, please make sure to swap the interface order and restart lqosd as well as lqos_scheduler with ```sudo systemctl restart lqosd lqos_scheduler```.